rolfsimoes/wtss/README.md

 # R Client API for Web Time Series Service

-**wtss.R** is an R client package for handling Web Time-Series Service (WTSS) in the client side.
+**wtss** is an R client package for handling Web Time-Series Service (WTSS) in the client side.
 For more information on WTSS see  its specification and documentation in the TWS [site](https://github.com/e-sensing/tws).

 This R Client API is based on the orginal version developed by Alber Sanchez at https://github.com/albhasan/rwtss.